Gobindgarh Fort: Roofing of bastions

 The Durbar Hall lies to the east end almost on the center of the North-South axis.
 It is approached by the main road that leads from the inner gate.
 It lies to the south of this road and to the east of Bungalow.
 The plinth protection and the wooden louvers indicate that the entrance would have been from the west façade.
 As per records, it was built in 1850 as a six-bed hospital.
 It is a building of typical colonial design, rectangular double-storied with a colonnade verandah running all around on both the floors.
 The ground floor is divided into three bays of rooms further subdivided into two to three rooms.
 It has a high ceiling.
 A grand masonry staircase, with a wooden railing, leads to the upper floor.
 Although the ground floor could have been a hospital, the upper floor—with a huge hall and oval, glazed ornamental ventilators—does not conform to this type of use.
 The floor’s use and its period of construction are undetermined.
 With four fireplaces, it is a huge public hall that reflects a celebratory mood.
-The walls are of Nanak shahi bricks with mud mortar, although it is important to note that special bricks (especially cast bricks with beveled edges) were used in columns and plinth etc. the floors were of cement concrete.
+The walls are of Nanak shahi bricks with mud mortar, although special bricks (especially cast bricks with beveled edges) were used in columns and plinth etc. the floors were of cement concrete.
 The verandahs had interesting wooden louvers and rails with bracings to guard against the tropical heat.
 Remnants of a pulley system indicate that curtains were installed for the same purpose.
 The roofing and intermediate floor were a system of wooden beams (specially carved edges) resting on wooden brackets, wooden purlins and brick tiles with mud infill terracing.
 The building’s columns may have had exposed gauge work, while the walls may have had lime plaster.